makrai/notes/abend17-sem-repr-survey-acl.md

   * extraction process should be reliable and computationally efficient
 * fundamental components
   * argument structure
-  * Many other [discussed] in Section 3
+  * Many other discussed in Section 3
 * extra-textual criteria or applications
   * inference, as in
     * textual entailment (Dagan+ 2006) or
     * natural logic (Angeli and Manning, 2014)
   * supporting knowledge base querying
     (Zelle and Mooney, 1996; Zettlemoyer and Collins, 2005)
-  * defining semantics through a different modality, for instance
+  * defining semantics through a different modality, eg
     * images (Kiros+ 2014), or
     * embodied motor and perceptual schemas (Feldman+ 2010)
 * We only lightly touch on VSMs in this survey
 * cross-linguistic universality
-  * languages [are close] in terms of their semantic content (Bar-Hillel, 1960; Fodor, 1975)
+  * languages are close in terms of their semantic content (Bar-Hillel, 1960; Fodor, 1975)
     * See Section 5 for further discussion